perladvent/perldotcom/content/article/_pub_2005_10_06_wxperl_menus.md

       "wxperl",
       "wxwidgets"
    ],
-   "date" : "2005-10-06T00:00:00-08:00",
    "draft" : null,
-   "image" : null,
+   "thumbnail" : "/images/_pub_2005_10_06_wxperl_menus/111-gui.gif",
    "authors" : [
       "roberto-alamos"
    ],
+   "image" : null,
    "description" : " In a previous article about wxPerl published on Perl.com, Jouke Visser taught the very basics of wxPerl programming.
 In this article, I will continue with Jouke's work, explaining how to add menus in our wxPerl applications.
-I will cover...", "categories" : "Graphics",
+I will cover..."
-   "thumbnail" : "/images/_pub_2005_10_06_wxperl_menus/111-gui.gif",
-   "title" : "Making Menus with wxPerl"
 }